nrkno/dotnetskolen/README_EN.md

 ##### Dependency injection

 Before we continue coding, let's take a quick look at a widely used principle in software development: "Inversion of control" (IoC).
-In short, inversion of control means that you leave control over the implementation of the dependencies you have in your code outside of where you need the dependency.
-This way, you can change what implements the dependency you have, and you can more easily unit test your code because you can submit fictitious implementations of the dependencies.
+In short, inversion of control involves clearly stating your dependencies, and let them be provided to you by the means of functions or objects, and let the implementation of your dependencies be transparent to you.
+This way, you can change over time how your dependency is implemented, and you can more easily unit test your code because you can provide mocked implementations of your dependencies.

-An example of this is if you have a function `isLoginValid` to validate username and password coming from a login form, you need to retrieve the entity that corresponds to the given username from the user database.
-By including a separate function `getUser` in `ValidateLogin`, you have given control over how `getUser` is implemented to outside of the `ValidateLogin` function.
+Let's look at an example: if you have a function `isLoginValid` to validate username and password coming from a login form, you need to retrieve the entity that corresponds to the given username from the user database.
+By including a separate function `getUser` in `ValidateLogin`, you have left control over how `getUser` is implemented to the caller of the `ValidateLogin` function.

 ```f#
 let isLoginValid (getUser: string -> UserEntity) (username: string) (password: string) : bool ->